 - A) Maternity Leave: Full-time female employees who have been employed for at least (12) months may be eligible to receive up to twelve (12) weeks unpaid maternity leave for the birth and care of their newborn child.
 An employee's health insurance benefits shall remain in effect during the duration of the leave under the same terms as if the employee was actively employed.
-For employees eligible for I.M.R.F benefits, the I.M.R.F shall govern the benefits provided to such employees, and any short term disability leave provided by the I.M.R.F. shall run concurrently with the maternity leave provided by this policy. - B) Personal Leave of Absence: Leave without pay may be granted at the discretion of the Department Head for other personal and health-related reasons when it is determined the employee's absence does not adversely affect the ability of the Village to adequately perform its governmental function.
+For employees eligible for I.M.R.F benefits, the I.M.R.F shall govern the benefits provided to such employees, and any short term disability leave provided by the I.M.R.F. shall run concurrently with the maternity leave provided by this policy.
+An employee may elect to use paid benefit time in lieu of any period of unpaid leave.
+Use of benefit time shall count toward the overall 12-weeks of potential maternity leave. - B) Personal Leave of Absence: Leave without pay may be granted at the discretion of the Department Head for other personal and health-related reasons when it is determined the employee's absence does not adversely affect the ability of the Village to adequately perform its governmental function.
 Leave will not be granted to try employment elsewhere.
 A leave of absence would only take effect when all accumulated vacation, compensatory time, and holiday time are exhausted.
 Vacation, sick leave and holiday pay shall not accrue nor be paid during this period.
 Any employee who does not report back to work at the end of an unpaid absence shall be considered to have terminated his/her employment with the Village and notification will be sent to the appropriate committee.
 An employee's health insurance benefits shall remain in effect for up to twelve (12) weeks of the leave under the same terms as if the employee was actively employed.